The Complete

 Progression Currencies

-Mid-game progression unlocks two major power systems: the mastery tech tree and the mutagen sewer.
+Mid-game progression unlocks two major power systems: mastery scrolls and the mutagen sewer.
 Both require dedicated currencies that are distinct from your core leveling resources.
 Getting these right is what separates stalled accounts from ones that keep climbing.

 Mastery Scrolls

-T1 / T2Mastery scrolls come in two flavors — Faction and Class.
-They fuel the tech tree, which provides permanent team-wide stat bonuses.
+T1 / T2Mastery scrolls come in two flavors: Faction and Class.
+They fuel permanent team-wide stat bonuses.
 Your investment priority should follow your main carry's faction and class.

-Faction scrolls upgrade faction-wide bonuses in the tech tree.
+Faction scrolls upgrade faction-wide bonuses.
 Each faction (Mech, Bio, Mystic, Cobra, Griffin) has its own scroll track.

 Class scrolls work the same as faction scrolls but for class types (Tank, DPS, Support, etc.).
 Each class track provides bonuses to all fighters of that class.